Gullord-Christian/Gullord-Christian/README.md

 Hi, I’m @Gullord-Christian
 I’m very interested in programming and learning.
-I have experience in HTML, CSS, Bootstrap and Javascript.
+I have experience in HTML, CSS, Bootstrap, Javascript, Python, Flask, MySQL.

-I am currently learning Python and My SQL.
+I am currently learning the MERN stack.

 Connect with me on linkedIn https://www.linkedin.com/in/christian-gullord-52622a13b/

 <!---